 Step 3: Create Your Property Video

 "You get what you get for free, but sometimes that can be a heck of a lot!"

 VIDEO CREATOR: In putting this post together my rule was it must be free and something you can do online without installing software.
 Some of you astute readers who have watched the video may have seen a little transparent image in the lower-right of the video.
-That's right, I used Adobe Spark to create the video.
+That's right, I used Adobe Express to create the video.

 I found the program doing a simple Google search for "free online video creator."
 Adobe has a terrific name and reputation for graphics programs and so I had high hopes I wouldn't be disappointed; and I wasn't.

-In transparency, this was my first time using Adobe Spark and I'm truthful in saying it took me 30 minutes to do.
+In transparency, this was my first time using Adobe Express and I'm truthful in saying it took me 30 minutes to do.
 That said, if I add time for Step 1 and 2, it may have taken a full hour.

 Since I'm comfortable in using other video editing programs, I did find Adobe Spark to be overly simplified for my tastes, but I do feel this is a great starting point for most as evidenced by the end product video.